 Social Service Agency (SSA) is an independent legal entity under the Ministry of IDPs from the Occupied Territories, Labor, Health and Social Affairs (MoIDPOTLHSA).
 The agency manages state healthcare and social programs and administers social assistance, state pensions, health insurance, disability pensions, and services for vulnerable children, such as those with disabilities, or deprived of paternal care.

-Currently, 229 statutory social workers are employed by SSA, 17 Senior social workers and 112 social workers are distributed in all SSA regional centers and all local municipalities at 68 locations.
-Central management body for the social workers is the Guardianship, Care and Social Program department at SSA.
-Social work responsibilities are spread over 27 areas, including child protection and welfare and elderly, disability, women related issues and many other.
+Currently, 291statutory social workers are employed by SSA, 21 Senior social workers and 208 social workers are distributed in all SSA regional centers and all local municipalities at 68 locations.
+Central body of guardianship and care in the state is department of Guardianship/Care and social programs which is managed issues regarding social work in SSA.
+Social work responsibilities are spread several areas, including child protection and welfare and elderly, disability, women related issues and many other.
 Their working processes are regulated by internal normative acts and the minister’s decrees and supported by standard operational procedures, working forms and internal guidelines.

 SSA social workers have different professional qualifications, including BA and MA in social work (19%), 1-year university certified course in social work (29%), degree in related field and 30-day training course in social work (35%), and degree in related field with less than 30-day training course in social work (17%).
 There is no training capacity within the SSA/ MoIDPOTLHSA, however social workers are being trained through the year by different NGOs based on the programmes approved by the SSA.